vsmutok/Puzzle-Captcha-Solver/README.md

 ___
 #### Disclaimer
 _This repository is created for informational purposes only.
 I do not advise or condone violating the policies of any website._

+___
+⭐️ If you found this project helpful, please give it a star on GitHub!